 - Highlight how long your customer has to redeem a discount code

-You can use countdown timers everywhere on your website from the homepage through to checkout.
+You can use countdown timers everywhere on your ecommerce business website from the homepage through to checkout.
 They’re also a great way to increase conversions from your email marketing.

 Laithwaites, a leading D2C wine company, used WebsitesToolz to embed next-day-delivery countdown timers into their basket pages and lift conversions by 8%.